JuanIrache/d3-svg-to-png/readme.md

 ## More creative coding

-If you liked this you might like some of my [app prototyping](https://prototyping.barcelona).
+If you liked this you might like other [creative coding projects](https://tailorandwayne.com/coding-projects/).